arne-schroppe/states/README.md

 (train approaching red_light_not_flashing, car not_on_tracks)
 ```

-To make things more readable, variables can be used
+To make things more readable, you can use variables:
 ```
 states << EOF